Wisconsin Native

 Wildlife Value: Aster species are nectar sources for many butterflies – Checkered white and Checkered skippers, Spring azure, Pearl crescent, Buckeye, Painted lady, Fiery skipper, Sachem, Sleepy orange, Silver-spotted skipper and Monarch.

 Care: Full sun dry to moist soil.
-Drought tolerant.
+Heat and drought tolerant.

 Native: Vt to Alabama, west to N. M., Wisconsin native